Nuclear Waste-infused Fish

 At least those that put down the tuna sandwich and decide to get the faux tuna next time they shop will be able to say that the collapse of oceanic ecosystems wasn't their fault.
 Their reduced risk of cancer would be an added bonus.

 Which takes me back to our large marine mammals.
 Eating a diet rich in radioactive isotopes is not going to be very good for them, but not having to compete with humans for all the fish would be.
 Many of them will also greatly appreciate being taken off the menu themselves.
-If the rate of fish consumption - and giant trawlers - drops, those animals will surely be grateful for the gift Japan is currently pouring into the ocean.
-(Although I’ll understand if the whales and dolphins decide not to send the Japanese a thank you card.)
+If the rate of fish consumption (and giant trawlers) drops, those animals will surely be grateful for the gift Japan is currently pouring into the ocean.
+(Although I’ll completely understand if the whales and dolphins decide not to send them a thank you card.)

 The Quiet Environmentalist